lmiguelvargasf/django_filter_spike/README.md

 # Managers Spike

-The purpose of this "project" is to play around with [Django's Managers][managers].
+The purpose of this "project" is to play around with Django's [Managers][managers].

 ## Managers

+### What is a Manager?

+In a Django model, a manager is the interface that interacts with the database.
+I have provided [an answer][answer] on StackOverflow with further explanations.

 ### Custom manager overrides default manager